niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/solar_control.jpg){: style="height:350px;width:350px"}

+`` Do not connect battery wire until all installation steps are complete ``

 8. Feed wires through cable glands into controller enclosure
 9. Connect the Solar Panel wires to terminals on the board as shown
-10. Use a multimeter to test the connections
+11. Use a multimeter to test the connections

 ## 3.3 Sensor Installation